Efficient lambda-enhanced gray molasses using an EIT-based laser locking scheme: Experimental setup

 The Raman laser is coarsely tuned near the $F=1\to F^{\prime}=1,\,3 $ hyperfine transition by adjusting the laser diode current, temperature and the voltage applied to the PZT, which controls the diode laser's external cavity length.
 A `probe beam' is picked off the Raman laser output and passed through an EOM, modulated at 10 MHz with a modulation depth of 0.03, to generate sidebands.

 A portion of the coupling laser beam—stabilized as described above—is also picked off and spatially overlapped with the modulated probe beam using a polarizing beam splitter.
 The collimated, overlapped beams, have a waist of $\sim 1.5\,\text{mm}$, are then passed through an $\times 4$ beam expander, which reduces their intensity to minimize power broadening of the EIT features while preserving signal strength.
 Following the beam expander, a quarter-wave plate circularly polarizes the two beams with opposite handedness.
 The beams then co-propagate through a $10\,\text{cm}$ rubidium vapor cell.
 Upon exiting the cell, a second quarter-wave plate restores their orthogonal linear polarizations.
 The beams are subsequently separated by a beam splitter, and the probe beam is focused onto a fast, AC-coupled photodiode.
 The photodiode output is mixed with the $10\,\text{MHz}$ local oscillator signal and low-pass filtered to generate an error signal.
 Near the EIT resonance (see Figure~\ref{fig:signal_errsignal}), the error signal is proportional to the detuning, $\delta$, of the lasers from the Raman resonance condition.
 The width of the EIT signal, and hence the slope of the error signal, is determined by adjusting the probe and coupling laser power.
 The error signal is amplified by a TOPTICA FALC 110 (Fast Analog Linewidth Controller) , which provides flexible control over the feedback loop gain.
 The low-frequency component of the correction signal is sent to the piezoelectric actuator of the DL 100 to adjust the external cavity length, while the high-frequency component is fed back to the diode laser current via a high-bandwidth bias-T. After amplification we adjust laser powers to obtain 25 mV/MHz sensitivity.
+The 40 KHz modulation of the DL PRO laser does limit the width of the observed EIT feature.
+To obtain the best stability, we reduced the amplitude of the modulation as much as possible, which suggests the lock could be further improved by either electronically filtering the 40 KHz signal, or by locking the DL PRO to the saturated absorption signal using a scheme which avoids modulating the laser current.